Peter Bogdanovich filmography: Unrealized projects

-Bogdanovich turned down the opportunity to direct Catch-22, A Glimpse of Tiger, The Godfather, a sequel to What's Up, Doc?, The Exorcist, The Way We Were, Chinatown, a sequel to Paper Moon titled Harvest Moon, Dog Day Afternoon then under the title The Boys in the Bank, Rooster Cogburn, Heaven Can Wait, Hurricane, Popeye, Gloria then under the title One Summer Night, Scarface, as well as the TV miniseries Lonesome Dove, which had been adapted from the novel from which The Streets of Laredo was based on.
+Bogdanovich turned down the opportunity to direct Catch-22, A Glimpse of Tiger, The Godfather, a sequel to What's Up, Doc?, The Exorcist, The Way We Were, Chinatown, a sequel to Paper Moon titled Harvest Moon, Dog Day Afternoon then under the title The Boys in the Bank, Rooster Cogburn, Hurricane, Popeye, Gloria then under the title One Summer Night, Scarface, as well as the TV miniseries Lonesome Dove, which had been adapted from the novel from which The Streets of Laredo was based on.
 He also turned down the role played by Dabney Coleman in Tootsie, and parts in The Electric Horseman and The Big Red One.